-My familiarity with Love Live! lies largely with the School Idol Festival mobile game which, gacha elements aside, is a pretty solid rhythm game with a really earwormy soundtrack (my favorite until I discovered Revue Starlight).
+My familiarity with Love Live! lies largely with the School Idol Festival mobile game (which is sadly closing it serves next month).
+Gacha elements aside, it’s a pretty solid rhythm game with a really earwormy soundtrack.
 I actually haven’t finished the first two anime series.
 I got far into the first season of the original and I’ve seen bits and pieces of Sunshine!! but that’s about it.
-That might make me less fit to watch the new Nijigasaki High School Idol Club anime, but it is a self-contained story so I feel comfortable enough to try it.
+Jumping into Nijigasaki might be weird but it is a self-contained story so I feel comfortable enough to watch it.

-Something I noticed with Sunshine!!, and it does seem to be a common point of criticism, is that it repeats a lot of the same story beats as the original Love Live!.
-Nijigasaki (the full name is a bit too long for my liking) looks like it may finally shake things up a bit.
-For starters, it’s not really about a bunch of idols saving their school from shutting down (boy does the school look super well-off this time around) but rather simply reviving their school’s idol club.
-Also, the characters will apparently be competing again each other as opposed to performing as a team like it was the case with μ’s and Aqours.
-You definitely see inklings of these aspects here in this premiere as the story begins with a popular school idol, Setsuna Yuki (Tomori Kusunoki), seemingly vanishing from public eye, leaving her idol club disbanded and her clubmates unsure of what do from here on out.
+At first glance and, with cursory knowledge, Nijigasaki appears to shake things up from the first two series.
+For starters, it doesn’t seem to be about a bunch of idols saving their school from shutting down.
+In fact, Nijigasaki High School looks super well-off (seriously, look at that campus!).
+Also, the characters will apparently be competing against each other as opposed to performing as a team like it was the case with μ’s and Aqours.
+You definitely see inklings of these aspects here in this premiere as the story begins with a popular school idol, Setsuna Yuki (Tomori Kusunoki), seemingly vanishing from public eye, leaving her idol club disbanded and her four clubmates unsure of what to do from here on out.

 Curiously, the anime provides a tenth character to the original roster of nine, named Yu Takasaki (Hinaki Yano).
 Apparently, she serves as the anime’s equivalent to the unnamed player character of the second mobile game, School Idol Festival All-Stars.
 It’s a little strange.
 The past two Love Live! series didn’t bother creating an insert character in the same vein nor did they need to.
 I suppose Yu’s creation is necessary as the game had the player act as the childhood friend to one of the pre-existing characters, Ayumi Uehara (Aguri Ounishi).
 It probably would be weirder if the story begins with Ayumi all by her lonesome and it would take more effort rewriting her as friends with someone else.